-Science: Students will learn how to work like a scientist and use the design process.
-They will also learn about plants, technology, animals, the environments for living things, Earth’s resources, and weather.
+Science: Students will learn how to work like a scientist.
+They will also learn about technology, animals, plants, environments for living things, Earth’s resources, and weather.

 Reading: We will be reading stories throughout the year and discussing various story elements, such as setting, plot, conclusion, etc. Students will learn how to identify the main idea and details within a text.
 We will also learn several reading skills and strategies to build comprehension and fluency in both fiction and nonfiction texts.

-Shurley English/Grammar: Students will learn to use correct punctuation and capitalization, while writing in complete sentences.
-We will also learn to classify sentences with various parts of speech (i.e. nouns, verbs, adjectives, adverbs, and prepositions).
+Grammar: Students will learn to use correct punctuation and capitalization, while writing in complete sentences.
+We will also learn various parts of speech (i.e., nouns, verbs, adjectives, etc.)